jim-keefe/image-creation-packer/Management/Working with Autounattend.md

 5. Add the AutoLogon Component under wow64_Microsoft-Windows-Shell-Setup to pass 4
 6. Right click on Components in the asnswer file to add a command to run in pass 4
 7. Configure the values for the component and each parent node above (See examples in this repo... and others).
+7. Check the Hide Sensitive Information from the Options menus selection.
+Note that senesitve information is ONLY ENCODED NOT ENCRYPTED.
 8. Save the answer file.

 ## Reference